kreimanlab/neural_net_robustness/README.md

-# Code accompanying "On the Robustness of Convolutional Neural Networks to Internal Architecture and Weight Perturbations N Cheney, M Schrimpf, G Kreiman - arXiv preprint arXiv:1703.08245, 2017"
+# On the Robustness of Convolutional Neural Networks to Internal Architecture and Weight Perturbations
+On the Robustness of Convolutional Neural Networks to Internal Architecture and Weight Perturbations

+Nicholas Cheney*, Martin Schrimpf*, Gabriel Kreiman - arXiv:1703.08245, 2017.

 https://arxiv.org/abs/1703.08245

 ## Setup